vr12568coach/TestOpModesOffline/README.md

 11. If you need to make modification to the robot code to allow it to run Offline add lines to the checkOfflineExceptions() method This method reads lines from the robto code and replaces them to be offline compatible
+# [1/29/21] Updated so there are 2 choices for Offline Code
+ 12. More Tedious Option: OfflineOpModeLIbs.java where you have to copy in the OpMode content
+#   AWESOME OPtion OfflineOpModeRunFile.java - just instantiate the OpMOde you want to run

-12. Update OfflineOpModeLIbs.jav for your path to the RobotVisualization
+ 13. Update enum for your path to the RobotVisualization - common to both files

-    Find the line of code "OffLibs.location = computer.KARL;//For Karl on Mac" update this to CALEB OR WILL Find the block of code
+    A) for OfflineOpModeLibs: Find the line of code "OffLibs.location = computer.KARL;//For Karl on Mac" update this to CALEB OR WILL
-      switch(location) {
+    B) for OfflineOpModeRunFile: Find the line of code "OffRunFiles.location = computer.KARL;//For Karl on Mac" update this to CALEB OR WILL
+14. Common to both types: Find the block of code switch(location) {
                case KARL:
                    fileLocation = "/Users/karl/LocalDocuments/FTC/IntelliJ/RobotVisualization/";